-An example of this nature may be the Trafficking Victims Protection Act, 2000 of the United States of America, which provides for the possibility of giving temporary visas -T visas - to the victims of trafficking facilitating them to stay temporarily in the United States.
-However this method is questioned on the ground that these T visas will undermine the access of asylum-seekers preparation of model legislation may also facilitate consideration by Member States of becoming parties to the UN Convention Against Transnational Organized Crime and its Protocols.
-This task could be accomplished with the technical assistance and effective cooperation from the IOM and OHCHR with whom a Cooperation Agreement and Memorandum of Understanding were signed in the years 2000 and 2001 respectively.
-In this connection, Member States may be requested to communicate to the Secretariat their national legislation relating to preventing and combating the crime of trafficking in women and children as well as protecting the victims.
+10. A significant step towards protection against trafficking in women and children could be the formulation of model legislation, reflecting the dispositions of International instruments, a proposal that was supported during the 40th session of AALCO.
+The preparation of model legislation may also facilitate consideration by Member States of becoming parties to the UN Convention Against Transnational Organized Crime and its Protocols.
+This task could be accomplished with the technical assistance and effective co-operation from the IOM and OHCHR with whom a Cooperation Agreement and Memorandum of Understanding were signed in the years 2000 and 2001 respectively.
+In this connection, Member States may be requested to communicate to the Secretariat their national legislation relating to preventing and combating the crime of trafficking in women and children as well as protecting victims.

-10. The 42nd session of AALCO would provide a good opportunity for the Member States to deliberate upon various issues involved and find ways and means in tackling the issue and establishing an effective cooperation among Member States against trafficking in women and children.
+11. The 43rd session of AALCO would provide a good opportunity for Member States to deliberate upon various issues involved and find ways and means in tackling the issue and establish an effective cooperation among Member States against trafficking in women and children.